Graphic Design by Stefan Sagmeister

 Font sizes are an important aspect of creating a contrast between different typographic elements in the design.
 Although the graphic design doesn’t start with the text, the message is bolded to capture viewers’ attention the moment they look into the design.

-Use of contrasting typefaces is a key aspect of design.
-“Trust your Got?” message in the design is sans-serif typeface contrast with other information at the bottom of design being serif type.
-Thus, the contrast is the important component of having creating successful typography.
+The use of contrasting typefaces is a key aspect of design.
+“Trust your Got?” message in the design is sans-serif typeface in contrast with other information at the bottom of the design being serif type.
+Thus, contrast is an important component of creating successful typography.
 The graphic design has a combination of a sans-serif with a serif typeface which makes the design an outstanding piece.
 This helps the viewers to identify the main information at a glance.

 The font has different styles and weights in the graphic design.
-Different styles of the design include the bolded “Trust your Gut?” information in the images and message at the bottom of the design.
-The different style is lightness or darkness of the typeface.
+Different styles of the design include the bolded “Trust your Gut?” information in the images and the message at the bottom of the design.
+The different style is the lightness or darkness of the typeface.
 The dim light and bold are weights in graphic design.
-The bold in-text makes the design more visible; thus, sans-serif type in the design is in the same font, but lightness and heaviness is different.
+The bold in-text makes the design more visible; thus, the sans-serif type in the design is in the same font, but lightness and heaviness are different.

 The tone of the color makes the design stand out.
 Different colors convey different meanings and emotions.
-Therefore, the colors in design match up with purpose and mood of the design.
+Therefore, the colors in the design match up with the purpose and mood of the design.

 Communication Analysis